 Country: France | Gallery Space: 72,735 m2 / 782,910 sq ft

-The Louvre is the largest museum in the world as it covers a total area of 72,735 square meters (782,910 square feet) of galleries space, as big as 280 tennis courts (source: The Louvre).
+The Louvre, located in Paris France, is the largest museum in the world as it covers a total area of 72,735 square meters (782,910 square feet) of galleries space, as big as 280 tennis courts (source: The Louvre).

 The Louvre is also the most visited museum in Paris and one of the most visited museums in the world.